darth-jpg/journey_to_the_sun/README.md

-# Raquel's Journey to the Sun
+# Rachel's Journey to the Sun

 Disclaimer: This was just a testgame that I wanted to create, be aware that can have some bugs, have fun :)